unvoiddd/Dolphy-App/README.md

 ## Development & Architecture

 The application is engineered from the ground up using a modern Java and Kotlin tech stack.
 To maintain high code quality, accelerate the implementation of complex network protocols, and optimize heavy cryptographic and hardware-emulation processes, advanced AI models are deeply integrated into the development workflow.
 ---

-## Project Status

-This repository serves as the official landing page and documentation hub for Dolphy.
-The core source code is currently maintained in a private repository.

----

 ## Credits & Special Thanks